Targeted Efficient Fine-tuning: Optimizing Parameter Updates with Data-Driven Sample Selection: Method

 \subsection{Iterative Range Decreasing}

 We propose IRD algorithm to select better samples instead of random selecting.
+IRD optimizes first phase of FISH mask.
+The goal of IRD algorithm is to find the optimal set of parameters for fine-tuning.
+In each iteration, IRD reduces the scales of the set of data samples and the set of candidate parameters.
+The optimal parameter set obtained in each iteration is recorded.
+When IRD ends, we can obtain the optimal parameter set corresponding to different data scales from large to small.

+As shown in Algorithm\ref{algorithm:1}, $l$ is the variable to control iteration.
+At the $l-$th iteration, $X_l$ is the set of data samples at and $\Theta_l^*$ is the set of parameters. $s$ is the fine-tuning performance based on the parameter set of the current iteration.
 The inputs of IRD algorithm are model $\mathcal{M}$ to be fine-tuned, the set of initial input samples $X_0$, and the ground-truth $Y^*$.
 We firstly set variable $l$ to record the iteration and $S$ to receive the output (Step 1).
 With these inputs, IRD firstly generates the $\Theta_0^*$, which represents the initial set of parameters with top-k Fisher information (Step 2).
 Then, the iterative range decreasing process is conducted.
 During each iteration, if the number of elements in both $X_l$ and $\Theta_l^*$ is greater than one, we alternately halve the range of both $X_l$ and $\Theta_l^*$ (Step 4 and Step 7).
 And the performance of $\mathcal{M}$ of specific pair of sample-parameter is calculated once the sample or parameter set changes (Step 5 and Step 8).
 Finally, we get a set of performance scores (calculated by evaluation metrics in Section \ref{datasets}) and a corresponding set of tuned parameters.